Our mission is to end animal homelessness, suffering and overpopulation and to provide resources towards those goals.

 Tuba City is located on the western side of the Navajo Nation in the Western Agency.
-The population of the census-designated place (CDP) was 8,611 at the 2010 census.
+The population of the census-designated place (CDP) was 7,964 in the 2020 census.
 It is the Navajo Nation’s largest community, slightly larger than Shiprock, New Mexico, and the headquarters of the Western Navajo Agency.
 The Hopi town of Moenkopi lies directly to its southeast.
 Tuba City maintains two different time zones for half of the year, with most government services following the Navajo Nation in daylight savings time, while many local businesses keep standard time along with the state of Arizona and the nearby Hopi Reservation.

 Tuba City is located about 80 miles northeast of Flagstaff, at an elevation of approximately 5,000 feet, on the southern Colorado Plateau.
 Geological formations, striated rock, and wind greet the visitor.
 Tuba City is also about 80 miles south of the town of Page, and Lake Powell, 80 miles from the Grand Canyon, and 100 miles from Monument Valley, Utah.

 Tuba City sits high on a hill, with wide open views.
 Dinosaur tracks left by several different species lie preserved in sandstone 5.5 miles west of Tuba City off US 160.
 The presence of Tuba City’s past is represented in the many old stone buildings and a historic trading post.

 Tuba City Humane Society was founded in 1990 by Mary Jo Parys, a pediatric nurse who worked with Indian Health Services (IHS) in Tuba City for 35 years.
-Mary Jo and Sandy Burd were the main officers of the humane society, and rescued many animals, and provided foster, veterinary care, and socialization.
+Mary Jo, Sandy Burd, and Geneva Colorado were the main officers of the humane society, and rescued many animals, and provided foster care, veterinary care, and socialization.
 Most of the animals were transferred to Arizona Humane Society for adoption placement.
-A few special needs animals were accepted by Best Friends Animal Society
+A few special needs animals were accepted by Best Friends Animal Society.

 Here is a link to an article from December, 1999, about Mary Jo Parys’s efforts to help stray animals and bring mobile spay/neuter veterinary services to Tuba City.

 Sylvia and Willie Moore

 In 2010, when Mary Jo retired and moved back to Nebraska, Sylvia Moore became the Director of Tuba City Humane Society.